R3BLcreative/plugin-infinite/README.md

 - [x] Setup build process to generate a release plugin zip file for updates
 - [x] Enable adding additional dynamic settings to initial view and dynamic config views - saves to WP options
 - [ ] Create standard components for settings fields
-- [x]: Allow for dynamically creating tables, roles, caps, and options while the plugin is active
+- [x] Allow for dynamically creating tables, roles, caps, and options while the plugin is active
 - [ ] Create a dynamic form component that populates form fields based on db tables config
 - [ ] Better way of calling/handling/including page/template/component files